-Grounding is a safety measure to have unused electricity return to the ground.
+Grounding is a safety measure to direct excess electric charge to the ground.
 It prevents damage to the Switch, and protects you from electrocution.
+Use the grounding screw on the rear panel and the ground wire of the AC power supply to ground the Switch.